General information to authors

 The title should be concise but informative.
 The arrangement and selection of words is important for indexing purposes.
 A short running title should be provided.

 The name(s), including one forename in full, affiliation(s), full affiliation address(es) and e-mail address(es) of the author(s) should follow the title of the paper.
-The corresponding author should be marked by an asterisk and his/her e-mail address should be given.

 The abstract (approximately 250 words) should be a self-contained summary of the paper, presenting concisely the objectives of the work reported, methodology, results and conclusions.
 Citations in the abstract should be avoided.
 The abstract should be followed by key words (max seven).